-This FAQ article provides information on Sophos Central Update Caches.
+This article provides answers to the frequently asked questions about Sophos Central Update Cache.

-An Update Cache enables your computers to get their Sophos updates from a cache on a server on your network, as well as directly from Sophos.
-This can save you bandwidth, as updates are downloaded only once, by the server.
+Sophos Update Cache enables the computers to get their Sophos updates from a cache server in the network, as well as directly from Sophos.
+This saves bandwidth because updates are downloaded only once, by the server.

-The Update Cache serves updates via HTTPS TCP port 8191 so may need allowing through a firewall.
-When using the Windows Firewall the following rule will be configured automatically during the installation in order to allow inbound connections:
+The Update Cache serves updates via HTTPS TCP port 8191 so this port should be set to allow in the firewall.
+If the Windows Firewall is used, the following rule is configured automatically during the installation to allow inbound connections:

 Name: Sophos Update Cache Description: Inbound rule to allow Sophos Update Cache to server updates Profile: All Enabled: Yes Action: Allow Override: No Program: System Local Address: Any Remote Address: Any Protocol type: TCP Local port: 8191 Remote port: Any Allowed Users: Any Allow Computers: Any

-When an update cache is activated, all Windows computers are configured to update from the server hosting the update cache as well as from Sophos.
+When an update cache is available, all Windows and Linux computers are configured to update from it and from Sophos.

-Every time a Windows computer performs an update, the IP address of the update cache server are compared with the endpoint's and the update caches are ordered by distance.
-The closest will be used as the update location.
-The following can affect the update cache being used:
+Every time a Windows or Linux computer updates, the IP addresses of the Update Cache servers are compared to the endpoints' IP addresses.
+The update caches are ordered according to the calculated numerical distance.
+Then, the closest update cache server will be used as the update location.

-Once the cache performs a successful update, it will again be configured as an available update location for all Windows computers,
+Once the cache has performed a successful update, it will be configured again as the available update location for the managed endpoints.

 Error: [InstallCertificateStateHandler::NewCertInstallation:71] Caught exception installing certificate.
 Error - CX509Enrollment::InstallResponse failed: [0x800b010a] A certificate chain could not be built to a trusted root authority.